mindspore-ai/docs/docs/mindspore/faq/source_en/feature_advice.md

 <font size=3>**Q: Does MindSpore have any limitation on the input size of a single Tensor for exporting and loading models?**</font>

-A: Due to hardware limitations of Protobuf, when exporting to AIR and ONNX formats, the size of model parameters cannot exceed 2G; when exporting to MINDIR format, the size of a single Tensor cannot exceed 2G.
+A: Due to hardware limitations of Protobuf, when exporting to AIR and ONNX formats, the size of model parameters cannot exceed 2G; when exporting to MINDIR format, there is no limit to the size of model parameters.
 MindSpore only supports MINDIR, and the size of a single Tensor cannot exceed 2G.

 <br/>